lloydmeta/frunk/README.md

            });
 ```

-This also works the other way too; just use `to_generic` and pass in a struct.
+This also works the other way too; just use `into_generic` and pass in a struct.

 #### Converting between Structs